-f /USARMYAMCOM
+f /USARMYAMCOM X@USARMYAMCOM in /company/ u-s-army-avia-

-in /company/ u-s-army-aviation-and-missile-command
+tion-and-missile-command

 The command works to overcome the challenges of an ever-changing strategic environment to ensure the Army and the joint force have the best aviation and missile equipment, services and subject-matter expertise available.
-This allows operational commanders to achieve their objectives while AMCOM maintains its posture to deliver material readiness to the total force.
+This allows operational commanders to achieve their objectives while AMCOM maintains its posture to deliver materiel readiness to the total force.